 A nearby attacker could sniff these waves and decrypt them later, thus being able to watch the video that was being streamed at the time of the attack.

-“On a positive note, GoPros stop transferring videos while they’re recording, so all an attacker would see is a 2fps stream video transmitted just before a photo or video.”
+“On a positive note, GoPros stop transferring videos while they’re recording, so all an attacker would see is a 2-frames-per-second streamed video transmitted just before a photo or video.”

-As far as Lenovo’s hardware is concerned, this is not the first time they were deemed insecure by the US government.
-In fact, there have been allegations made towards the company’s products since 2015.
+As far as Lenovo’s hardware is concerned, this is not the first time they were deemed insecure by the U.S. government.
+In fact, there have been allegations about the company’s products since 2015.

-Talking to Electronics Point, Steinberg sustains that the bigger issue in the eyes of many is that Lexmark and Lenovo are Chinese companies, who ultimately answer to the Chinese government.
+Talking to Electronics Point, Steinberg maintains that the bigger issue in the eyes of many is that Lexmark and Lenovo are Chinese companies, who ultimately answer to the Chinese government.

-“Last year, a Congressional report stated that Lexmark had connections to Chinese cyber-espionage programs, and, for over a decade, various US government agencies have instituted various bans on the use of Lenovo products,” Steinberg says.
+“Last year, a Congressional report stated that Lexmark had connections to Chinese cyber-espionage programmes, and, for over a decade, various U.S. government agencies have instituted various bans on the use of Lenovo products,” Steinberg says.

 A decade later, the Joint Chiefs of Staff Intelligence Directorate warned that the devices posed a risk to essentially all Department of Defense networks, both classified and unclassified.”